executablebooks/jupyter-cache/docs/using/cli.md

 # Command-Line

+Note, you can follow this tutorial by cloning <https://github.com/executablebooks/jupyter-cache>, and running these commands inside it.: tox
 ```{jcache-clear}
 ```

-Note, you can follow this tutorial by cloning <https://github.com/executablebooks/jupyter-cache>:

 ```{jcache-cli} jupyter_cache.cli.commands.cmd_main:jcache
 :args: --help